Our Disciplic Succession:

 Question: If a devotee leaves the temple or leaves their service, is it because of the offences they have committed or is it because of their lack of faith?

-Because of seva-aparadh.
-Sometimes, we say that somebody basically left because of this or because of that, but actually Gurudev says that when somebody leaves it is natural—some seva-aparadh comes and they leave their service.
+Because of seva-aparadha.
+Sometimes, we say that somebody left because of this or because of that, but actually Gurudev says that when somebody leaves it is natural: some seva-aparadha comes and the person leaves their service.
 This is the work of Maya Devi.
-Maya Devi always wants to take us and use us in her own service.
-This is Maya Devi's duty.
-So, whenever somebody leaves their service, it happens only because of seva-aparadh.
-When seva-aparadh happens, then service automatically leaves.
-That is why I tell everybody—if you have got an opportunity to do some service, do not leave that service, always continue doing your service.
+She always wants to take us away and use us in her own service.
+This is Maya Devi’s duty.
+So, whenever somebody leaves their service, it happens only because of seva-aparadha.
+When seva-aparadha happens, service automatically leaves.
+That is why I tell everybody – if you have got an opportunity to do some service, do not leave that service, always continue doing your service.

-One time, I was very disturbed in Nabadwip (it happened in Gurudev's time), and I left the temple and went to Bamunpara (Gurudev's birthplace).
-At that time there were no mobile phone, so nobody could reach me.
-I stayed away for one day, twenty-four hours, and I felt too much disturbance—too many bad things came to my mind.
-At night, I dreamed Gurudev was calling me back, and I went back to the temple in Nabadwip the next day.
-This happened in my life only once—I left my service for twenty-four hours (I had no service in Bamunpara, but I left Nabadwip and went there that day).
-Those twenty-four hours were a very difficult time for me—not just one Maya Devi, so many Maya Devis attacked me at that time.
-This is my experience.
-I can share that with you.
-When I left my service, I felt so much disturbance...
-It was a kind of an exam for me—Gurudev was testing me, and the question is whether I passed or failed it.
-Anyhow, I came back to Nabadwip within twenty-four hours...
+One time in Nabadwip, I was very disturbed (it happened in Gurudev’s time), so I left the temple and went to Bamunpara, Gurudev’s birthplace.
+At that time, there were no mobile phones, so nobody could reach me.
+I stayed away for one day, twenty-four hours, and I felt very much disturbance, many bad things came to my mind.
+At night, I dreamed Gurudev was calling me back, and I went back to the Nabadwip temple the next day.
+This happened in my life only once.
+I left my service for twenty-four hours (I had no service in Bamunpara, but I left Nabadwip and went there that day).
+Those twenty-four hours were a very difficult time for me.
+Not just one Maya Devi, so many Maya Devis attacked me at that time.
+This is my experience that I can share with you.
+When I left my service, I felt very much disturbance… It was an exam for me.
+Gurudev was testing me, and it is a question whether I passed or failed it.
+Anyhow, I came back to Nabadwip within twenty-four hours…

 — : • : —